Special Report: Battling for India's soul, state by state

 In the months after Modi’s victory, leaders of hardline Hindu groups launched a drive to have India officially declared a nation of Hindus.
 They also stepped up a campaign against what they called "Love Jihad" – a term used to describe what they claimed was an Islamist strategy to convert Hindu women through seduction, marriage and money.
 And they began a push to convert Muslims and Christians to Hinduism, through a purification ritual called “ghar vapsi”, or “homecoming”, a concept central to the RSS since its founding.

-Cow slaughter, another touchstone issue for the RSS and the source of many lethal riots, has again shaken India this month after a Muslim man was lynched in Uttar Pradesh on suspicion he had killed a cow, an animal holy to many Hindus.
+Cow slaughter, another touchstone issue for the RSS and the source of many lethal riots, has again shaken India this month after a Muslim man was lynched near Delhi on suspicion he had killed a cow, an animal holy to many Hindus.
 His death at the hands of a Hindu mob was deemed “an accident” by Modi’s culture minister.

 Modi has been criticized for giving hardliners a free rein, but their zeal has also caused him headaches.